true-while/AI-100-Custom-hands-on/Lab3-Basic_Filter_Bot/other-resources/sdk_v3_labs/resources/assets/PreviousVersionLabs/2_LUIS.md

 ![Custom Emotion Entity with List](./resources/assets/CustomEmotionEntityWithList.jpg)

-> **Note** When you add more entities or features, don't forget to go to **Intents>Utterances** and confirm/add more utterances with the entities you add.
+> Note: When you add more entities or features, don't forget to go to **Intents>Utterances** and confirm/add more utterances with the entities you add.
 Also, you will need to retrain and publish your model.

 ### Continue to [3_Bot](./3_Bot.md)